 Brushing your pet’s teeth is easy and can be fun for you both.
 It takes time and practice to train your pet to accept brushing–and a bit of patience.
 Start with a gentle massage of the gums and teeth, and then progress to a soft brush or a cloth over your finger.

-For more information on getting started with your pet's home dental care regime, read the AAHA teeth brushing article.
+For more information on getting started with your pet’s home dental care regimen, read this AAHA teeth brushing article.

 We are proud to be a top-rated veterinarian in San Jose, CA – Click here to check out our 5-star reviews!